commercialhaskell/stack/doc/pantry.md

 ### Hackage packages

-A package can be identified by its name, version and its Cabal file revision number, with `0` being the original Cabal file.
+A package can be identified by its name, version and Cabal file revision number, with revision `0` being the original Cabal file.
 For example:

 ~~~yaml
 extra-deps: